mikkolehtisalo/claimsman/README.md

 * What files has user X accessed within defined time frame?
 * Who has accessed file X within defined time frame?

-The application consists of a kernel driver, and an application (windows service) that forwards the data to Graylog installation.
+The application consists of a kernel driver, and an application (windows service) that forwards the data to log management system.
 The outcome will look something like:

 ![Screenshot from Graylog](https://raw.githubusercontent.com/mikkolehtisalo/claimsman/master/doc/claimsman.png "Screenshot from Graylog")